Skip to main content

 5. Development cooperation.

-Within the framework of the axes established in the previous section, and in execution of the provisions of Article II of the Agreement between the Spanish State and the Holy See on economic matters, of January 3, 1979, the amounts to be distributed, obtained from the allocation of the percentage of income from personal income tax for other purposes of social interest will be allocated to activities of general interest that, in accordance with articles 3.2 and 6.1 of Law 45/2015, of 14 of October, of Volunteering, are considered of social interest.
-Said percentage will be set annually in the General State Budget Law.
+Within the framework of the axes set out in the previous section, and in execution of the provisions of article II of the Agreement between the Spanish State and the Holy See on economic matters, dated January 3, 1979, the amounts to be distributed, obtained from the allocation of the percentage of the income from IRPF for other purposes of social interest will be allocated to activities of general interest that, in accordance with articles 3.2 and 6.1 of Law 45/2015, of October 14, on Volunteering, are considered to be of social interest.
+This percentage will be set annually in the General State Budget Law.

-For 2020, the aforementioned Additional Provision one hundred and sixth of Law 6/2018, of July 3, on the General State Budgets for the year 2018 ( BOE of 4) establishes that the total amount assigned In the budgets for activities of general interest considered to be of social interest, it will be distributed applying the following percentages: 77.72 percent to the Ministry of Health, Social Services and Equality, 19.43 percent to the Ministry of Foreign Affairs and Cooperation and 2.85 percent to the Ministry of Agriculture and Fisheries, Food and Environment.
-These percentages will be applicable to the final settlement carried out in the 2020 financial year itself.
+For 2020, the aforementioned Additional Provision one hundred and sixth of Law 6/2018, of July 3, on the General State Budget for the year 2018 ( BOE of the 4th) establishes that the total amount assigned in the budgets for activities of general interest considered to be of social interest will be distributed by applying the following percentages: 77.72% to the Ministry of Health, Social Services and Equality, 19.43% to the Ministry of Foreign Affairs and Cooperation and 2.85% to the Ministry of Agriculture, Fisheries, Food and Environment.
+These percentages will be applied to the final settlement made in the 2020 financial year.

 Note: The tax allocation to the Catholic Church is independent and compatible with the tax allocation to activities of general interest considered to be of social interest.
-Therefore, the taxpayer may check both box [105] (tax allocation to the Catholic Church) and [106] (assignment of amounts to activities of general interest considered of social interest); or only one or none of them.
-Choosing any of the above options or not choosing will have no economic cost for the taxpayer, so the amount to be deposited or returned resulting from the declaration will not, in any case, be modified.
+Therefore, the taxpayer may check both box [105] (tax allocation to the Catholic Church) and [106] (allocation of amounts to activities of general interest considered to be of social interest); either just one or none of them.
+The choice of any of the above options or the absence of a choice will not entail any economic cost for the taxpayer, so the amount to be paid or refunded resulting from the declaration will not, under any circumstances, be modified.